mistarheeOG/PreparingForMyNextStop/README.md

 # Preparing For My Next Stop
 I'm currently an Engineering Manager and Technical Lead at a mid-size Asset Management firm in New York.
-I THOUGHT I was a pretty good engineer and knew a ton of stuff but then realized how large a gap I have in terms of knowledge relative to engineers outside of Wall St.  I'm at a place in my career where I can keep ddoing what I'm doing but not be fulfilled or "man up" and level myself up to take on a new challenge.
+I THOUGHT I was a pretty good engineer and knew a ton of stuff but then realized how large a gap I have in terms of knowledge relative to engineers outside of Wall St.  I'm at a place in my career where I can keep ddoing what I'm doing but not be fulfilled or level myself up to take on a new challenge.
 I've decided on the later and I'm using this repo as a way to track what I'm planing to do, the resources I've used and my experience going through it.

 ### Today (2021-11-01)
 [How to Job Hunt (When You’re Already Exhausted)](http://hbr.org/2021/10/how-to-job-hunt-when-youre-already-exhausted?utm_source=pocket_mylist)